jasheloper/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [ x ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React is a library that helps simplify code, helps with readability & keeps code dry.

-- [ ] What does it mean to _think_ in react?
+- [ x ] What does it mean to _think_ in react?

+    It means to think in componenets and componenet hierarchies.

-- [ ] Describe state.
+- [ x ] Describe state.

+    Date & things that change that data; An object that represents the parts of the app that can change.

-- [ ] Describe props.
+- [ x ] Describe props.

+    Sharing code between components.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [ x ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Something that can cause a component to return a different output for the same state & props.
+You can use useEffect().

 ## Project Set Up